 - more wheezing than normal

-- persistent cough
+- a persistent cough

 - extreme shortness of breath that is worse than usual

-- large increase in mucus production
+- a noticeable increase in mucus production

 - confusion or sleepiness